-Well, there are also tonnes of Sicilian foods that you absolutely have to try on your Sicilian adventure, and so I’ve put together a list of 22 Sicilian foods that you can’t miss on a trip to the underrated Italian island.
+Well, there are also tonnes of Sicilian foods that you absolutely have to try on your Sicilian adventure, and so I’ve put together a list of 22 classic Sicilian dishes that you can’t miss on a trip to the underrated Italian island.

 1. Arancine (or arancini)